Judge Mark Kravitz, of the Federal District Court for the District of Connecticut died yesterday from Lou Gehrig’s disease. He was 62.

 But actually, there’s nothing funny about such puffing.
 On the contrary, it’s disturbing.

-Hyperbolic certitude diminishes the legitimacy of the law by conveying to those who are disappointed by the outcome of a case that that the judge who decided it was biased, and intent on deception.
+Hyperbolic certitude diminishes the legitimacy of the law by conveying to those who are disappointed by the outcome of a case that the judge who decided it was biased, and intent on deception.

 In my Foreword, I defended an alternative, aporetic idiom of judicial reasoning that recognizes rather than effaces genuine complexity.
 Aporia in judicial reasoning, I argued, should be seen as a judicial virtue—because in fact it is.
 Being able to see complexity and being moved to engage it openly are character dispositions, and they conduce to being a good judge.
 A judge who is committed to being just will experience aporia when he or she must decide a genuinely complex case; and by resort to aporetic reasoning in his or her opinion, that judge assures citizens generally that their rights are being determined by someone committed to judging impartially.